 I started in dogs in 1972, with Alaskan malamutes.
 I put a Champion on one female and a C.D. on another.
 I got my 1st Aussie in the mid 1980s and never looked back.
 I raised 2 guide dog puppies for Guide Dogs for the Blind, both became working guides.
 I am a founding member of SUDS, holding several positions in the early years, president, secretary, and newsletter senderouter.
 I was also secretary for our first NADAC/ASCA trial.
 I started serious agility in 2000 with “Cracker” in NADAC and AKC and achieved several upper level titles.
 “Willow” is my 2nd agility dog with upper level ASCA titles, ASCA Rally Excellent title, and an ASCA Nationals Finals 4th place Novice O bedience award.
 “Elka” is my current project and is competing in ASCA and N ADAC, legs but no titles.

 Kris Brown moved to St. George from Washington state in 2014 where she previously began agility training.
-She has three Border Collies currently competing in AKC and NADAC agility trials, having titled dogs in both venues.
-She just recently returned from a successful AKC trial in Klamath Falls, Oregon.
+She has three Border Collies currently competing in AKC and NADAC agility trials, having titled dogs master and elite levels in both venues.
+She competed in AKC trials in Klamath Falls, Oregon and Grand Junction, Colorado in 2021 and many places in between!
 Her Australian Cattle Dog enjoys nosework and she has also titled one of the BCs in Rally.
 She attends classes and seminars in Las Vegas to learn new training techniques to include distance handling and more.
 Kris spent 25 years in the race horse industry training Thoroughbreds and Quarter Horses, racing throughout the Pacific Northwest and Northern California.
 She also enjoys hiking with her dogs.
 When not working with the dogs, she works as a medical and legal transcriptionist.